learn-co-students/module-2-code-challenge-round-1-dumbo-web-060319-rails-first-round-code-challenge-1562160768/README.md

 4. The vendor's show page should include the vendor's name (ie. Insomnia Cookies) and a list of the sweets that they sell.

 5. On the vendor's index page, we should see a list of vendor's names (we've already done this part for you).
 When a user clicks on a vendor's name, it should take a user to the vendor's show page.
+DONE

 6. On the sweet's index page, we should see a list of sweet's names (we've already done this part for you).
 When a user clicks on a sweet's name, it should take a user to the sweet's show page.
+DONE

 7. The sweet's show page should include the sweet's name.